DKenefake/smolprng/README.md

 # SmolPRNG

-This is a small PRNG library/framwork written in pure Rust, that is a translation of another project of mine [SmallPRNG](https://github.com/DKenefake/SmallPRNG).
+This is a small PRNG library/framwork written in pure Rust, that is a translation of another project of mine, [SmallPRNG](https://github.com/DKenefake/SmallPRNG).
 The main goal of this project is to not implement every feature possible but to provide a general framework for implmenting PRNG algorithms to test monte carlo codes.

+### Features

+- [X] Interface
+- [x] PRNG Algorithms
+- [x] Generate unsigned ints
+- [x] Generate uniform floating point
+- [ ] Distributions (Normal, ect)
+- [ ] Easy seeding of algorithms

 ## Generate Numbers